devnull-cz/c-prog-lang/modules/structures.md

   - why not to use a pointer instead ? this is good when passing data over boundaries such as network, kernel/userland, etc. since no deep structure copy is required
+    - just copy the structure as whole (it is just necessary to know how large it is) because it is all contiguous memory

 - e.g.:
 ```C